-The foundational policy document for collecting (or collections holding!) organizations is the collection development policy.
+The foundational policy document for collecting organizations is the collection development policy.
 Depending upon the size and scope of your organization, this may even be split into multiple separate policies.
 These stem from your guiding mission, and inform your deed of gift agreement.